World In Paris

 During the Grand Louvre Project, the renovation works unveiled some parts of the Medieval Palace.
 After a great mise en scène, visitors of the Louvre Museum can see part of the foundations of that first Louvre fortress, the moat, and also parts of the defensive towers.

-4. Paris’ Medieval Walls
+5. Paris’ Medieval Walls

 Today, visitors can still see some remains of Paris’ Medieval walls (1180-1223).
 The most impressive parts are located in Le Marais: at the corner of Rue Charlemagne and Rue des Jardins Saint-Paul, you will discover a wall section of almost 60 meters!

 At the beginning of the Hundred Years War, in the 14th century, Philippe Auguste’s enclosure turned out to be unsuitable for the new war techniques and weapons; that’s why King Charles V reinforced and modified the walls’ layout.
-Unfortunately, there are not many parts of this wall left.
+Unfortunately, there are not many parts of this second wall left.

-5. The Bastille
+6. The Bastille Prison

 Remains Bastille - Square Henri Galli